rsivek/rmmv-title-video/README.md

 # Terms Of Use

 - Credit to the author Ryan Sivek is appreciated but not required
-- Plugin is free to use, modify and distribute according to the terms of the license
+- Plugin is free to use, modify and distribute for any use including commercial use according to the terms of the license
 - Do not claim as your own work

 # License

 [MIT](https://opensource.org/licenses/MIT)